wso2/kubernetes-microgateway/helm/choreo-connect/README.md

 The above steps will deploy the deployment pattern using WSO2 product Docker images available at DockerHub, in the namespace `apim`, with the service name `wso2am-single-node-am-service` and with the hostname `am.wso2.com`.

-Delete the Ingress resource of gateway component of the WSO2 API Manager, so let's install Choreo Connect as the gateway component.
+Choreo Connect is used as the gateway of API Manager, hence we need to delete the gateway Ingress resource of gateway component of the WSO2 API Manager.

 ```
 kubectl delete ing -n apim wso2am-single-node-am-gateway-ingress
 ```